strncat/strncat.github.io/_posts/math/2024-04-02-partial-decomposition.markdown

 \end{align*}
 $$
 </div>
-The goal is to find $A$ and $B$ such that this works.
+The goal is to find $$A$$ and $$B$$ such that this works.
 From the earlier post (solving a rational equation), we know that the easiest way to do this is to just to multiply both sides by the LCD (least common multiple) of all denominators so,
 <div>
 $$
 \begin{align*}